-Tahini (or tahina, as locals call it) – always present at Israeli tables.
-It is a creamy, nutty sauce (though it honestly is much more than a sauce) that can be eaten either plain or mixed with other ingredients such as beetroot.
+Tahini (or tahina, as locals call it) – a creamy, nutty sauce that can be eaten either plain or mixed with other ingredients such as beetroot.
 It’s used as a condiment for salad, as a dip and even eaten on its own.
 It’s one of the ingredients of hummus, baba ganouj and even halva.
-I admit I have developed a slight addiction to it.
+Beware it’s easy to get addicted.

-Labneh – a very mild fresh white cheese that almost tastes like Greek yogurt.
+Labneh – a very mild fresh white cheese similar to Greek yogurt.
 It’s often eaten for breakfast, with olive oil and za’atar.

 Za’atar – a mix of dried herbs and other seeds which includes oregano, thyme, sesame seed, marjoram, cumin and salt.
-Mixed with oil, you’ll often find it spread on top of grilled pita.
-Accompanied with labneh is the ultimate breakfast dish.
-You can buy it in bags at the market and take home – I shall warn you though, it’s addictive.
+Mixed with oil, it’s perfect when spread on grilled pita.
+Accompanied with labneh it is the ultimate breakfast dish.
+You can buy it in bags at the market and take it home.

 Lemon – used to prepare hummus, mixed in the tahini, poured abundantly on salads.
 Lemon is ever present in Israeli cuisine.

-Chickpeas – these can be used to prepare hummus or falafel, two of the most popular dishes of Israeli cuisine, as well as a variety of soups; they are often added in salads or used to prepare small side dishes.
+Chickpeas – used to prepare hummus or falafel, two of the most popular local dishes, as well as a variety of soups; they are often added in salads or used to prepare small side dishes.